 You can fall in love with a person and not their kids.
 It happens.
-While these situations can be difficult, there are steps that you can take to help develop a better bond with your stepchildren:
+While these situations can be difficult, there are steps that you can take to help develop a better bond and relationship with your stepchildren:

 Often, family conflicts are due to personality differences.
 While personality-driven conflicts can occur in all families, they can be particularly acute in mixed families, where personalities are thrown together without the parties having much time to adjust to each other.
 Perhaps you’re an introvert who prefers quiet and thoughtful conversion and your stepdaughter is an extrovert who prefers activity and has difficulty engaging one-on-one.
 It’s easy to see these styles clash in things ranging from planning family activities to dealing with interpersonal conflict.